-BROCKTON (WHDH) - BROCKTON (WHDH) – A car backfired Thursday night, sparking a massive fire that destroyed a building.
+BROCKTON, MASS.
+(WHDH) - BROCKTON (WHDH) – A car backfired Thursday night, sparking a massive fire that destroyed a building.

 The fire started at the building on Montello Street.
 Officials said the building used to be a furniture factory that also sold antique furniture.

 It was a devastating and emotional loss for 75-year-old Fred Montgomery.